jcfinidori/AtomicPost/README.md

 # 🏦 AtomicPost
-### Cross-Border parcel Stablecoin settlement for Postal Operators
+### Cross-Border parcel Stablecoin settlement for postal operators

 > Replacing 7-30 day correspondent banking settlement with stablecoin infrastructure
 > that settles in seconds: live on XRPL Testnet and Solana Devnet.